ryukinix/mal/README.md

 ### Authentication

 The program needs your credentials to access your list.
-In the first call to any valid command the program will ask your username and password and save it in **plain text** in the default path (on linux `~/.config/mal/myanimelist.ini`).
+In the first call to any valid command the program will ask for your username and password and save it in **plain text** in the default path (on linux `~/.config/mal/myanimelist.ini`).

 The file will be save in the following format: